Travel Expense Reimbursement

 - Airfare receipt must show the method of payment that was used.

 - Lodging must be with a commercial establishment, and is subject to the per diem rate for the applicable city, as listed in the Arizona Meals and Lodging Per Diem Index.
-If the destination city or county is not listed, the reimbursement rate defaults to $69/night.
+If the destination city or county is not listed, the reimbursement rate defaults to $94/night plus taxes and fees.

 - If lodging was designated by the conference or event, it can be reimbursed at actual cost.
 Designated lodging must be proven with documentation.